-- The student is responsible for taking care of and securing the device and accessories in accordance with school policy and guidelines. - Responsibility for loss or damage of a device at home, in transit or at school belongs to the student. - Advice should be sought regarding inclusion in home and contents insurance policy for loss and also for accidental damage if the laptop is purchased from a store retailer rather than from the BYOD Portal. - Insurance for accidental damage is NOT required if the device is purchased from our BYOD Vendor Portal.
+- The student is responsible for taking care of and securing the device and accessories in accordance with school policy and guidelines. - Responsibility for loss or damage of a device at home, in transit or at school belongs to the student. - Advice should be sought regarding the inclusion in your home and contents insurance policy for loss and also for accidental damage if the laptop is purchased from a store retailer and not via one of our vendor portals.